 You use them everyday you cook (which is why this is called everyday kitchen utensils).
 Maybe you’re stirring something on the stove or just getting a quick bite out of the microwave.
 Either way, you probably grab for one of these tools everyday.
 Whether it be spoons, spatulas and whisks, picking the right tool can make a heck of a difference in what you are trying to do.
 While most of this will seem pretty basic, there is a surprising amount of depth we can delve into with these tools.
 For instance, when should you use wooden over plastic or metal.
 After reading this guide, I hope you’ll find a lot more use in your utensils!

 Starting with spoons, you have quite the variety as stirring is a pretty fundamental task you do probably everyday.
 Knowing what to reach for is going to help keep everything just about perfect.
 Pictured I have a slotted spoon, wooden spoon, solid plastic spoon and a wooden spatula.
 Err…wooden…spatula?
 This probably seems like it belongs more in the spatula section, but hear me out!
-I almost always use the wooden spatula for some form of stirring which is what spoons are most useful for!
-So i figured the spoons is the most appropriate spot!
+I almost always use the wooden spatula for some form of stirring, which is what spoons are most useful for!
+So I figured, the spoons is the most appropriate spot!

 Alright, let’s talk about the wooden spoon.
-Wood is sort of the classic, old school cooking utensil.
+Wood is somewhat of the classic, old school cooking utensil.
 Since we figured out we could whittle and carve wood, we could make a basic spoon out of it.
 Wood has a few advantages to consider.
 Wood evenly distributes heat so making things where that even heat distribution is critical (like candies and caramels) are great.
 It can also can hold up to pretty high temps well.
 You can’t melt wood and it the handles don’t get too hot no matter how long they’ve been in a pot over the burner.
 Lastly, wood doesn’t scratch your delicate nonstick pans and is safe to use in about anything else.
 The style of wooden spoon I have shown is great for stirring most things, the flat bowl allows you to easily move through anything liquid.

 That takes us to the plastic spoon.
-Plastics spoons can be used for a lot of the same applications as a wooden spoon BUT they aren’t quite as good as distributing heat.
+Plastic spoons can be used for a lot of the same applications as a wooden spoon, BUT they aren’t quite as good as distributing heat.
 Also, they are more susceptible to higher heats (even the ‘high temp’ spoons).
 This is just sort of the nature of plastic.
 It’s likely best off being used for lower temp applications so if you are pumping up to high heat on the burner you might want to consider something else.
 Now the spoon I have shown is best as a serving spoon.
 Whether it is mashed potato, cheese dip or what have you.
 If a spoon is angled up and has a deep bowl you will find it awkward to stir and cook with.

 The next spoon we have in our list is the slotted spoon.
-Again this is a plastic spoon, but with (drum roll)….slots!
-So, straight forward enough, the slots allow liquid to fall through and anything solid to stay.
+Again, this is a plastic spoon, but with (drum roll)….slots!
+So, straightforward enough, the slots allow liquid to fall through and anything solid to stay.
 If you have something solid that’s cooked in a liquid that you prefer to not have on your plate than the slotted spoon is for you!
 This, again, is mainly a serving spoon that will be awkward to actually cook with.
 One handy little trick though, is that a slotted spoon works perfectly as an egg separator.
 Simply crack your egg into the spoon bowl with another bowl underneath to catch the white.

 Lastly, the wooden spatula.
 So, of course, all of our features from the wooden spoon carry over into this guy.
 The wooden spatula is great for stirring solid ingredients.
-This could be ground hamburger, sauteed vegetables and about anything else that isn’t liquid.
+This could be ground hamburger, sautèed vegetables and about anything else that isn’t liquid.
 The flat shape makes pushing and moving around these ingredients a breeze.
 Another application with liquids would be anything that requires scalding or otherwise cooking milk based recipes.
 Milk and things involving roux tend to burn and create sediment on the bottom of a pan while cooking.
 This style of ‘spoon’ does well to keep things all along the bottom moving to prevent this build up.

 The humble spatula.
 A name attributed to a few, quite different, kitchen utensils that can be used for quite a few different things.
 They can flip, scrape, fold and even ice cakes.
 Now the art of icing and accompanying equipment is a whole other blog post in it of itself, so we’ll cover that another day.
 But, for the remaining utensils we’ve got a bit to talk about.